pulkit-dheer/IntelliOpt-Automated-AWS-Cost-Optimization-Suite/README.md

 ## ❓ FAQ
-1. How does the suite determine if an EC2 instance is underutilized?
+Q1.
+How does the suite determine if an EC2 instance is underutilized?

-    The suite utilizes **AWS CloudWatch** to gather CPU utilization metrics for each running **EC2 instance** over the **past 24 hours.** It computes the average CPU utilization percentage; if this average is below a specified threshold (default set at 10%), the instance is classified as **underutilized.** By proactively stopping these instances, the suite can significantly **reduce operational costs**, potentially saving up to **90% on compute expenses** for instances that are not being fully utilized.
+    Ans: The suite utilizes **AWS CloudWatch** to gather CPU utilization metrics for each running **EC2 instance** over the **past 24 hours.** It computes the average CPU utilization percentage; if this average is below a specified threshold `(default set at 10%)`, the instance is classified as **underutilized.** By proactively stopping these instances, the suite can significantly **reduce operational costs**, potentially saving up to **90% on compute expenses** for instances that are not being fully utilized.
 This strategic approach to cost optimization not only enhances resource efficiency but also ensures that cloud spending aligns more closely with actual usage, and **maximizing ROI.**

+Q2.
+What happens to my stopped instances?
+Will they automatically restart?
+    Ans: When the AWSCostOptimizerSuite stops an underutilized EC2 instance, it `remains in a stopped state` until you manually start it again or implement an automated process to restart it.
+Stopping instances can **save costs**, but it's important to monitor your workloads to ensure that necessary instances are restarted as needed.
+The suite is designed to **optimize costs** without compromising the functionality of your environment.